bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 affected by the policy implementation.\`

-When we calculate RMSE for the backward selection model, it turned out to be 408.55.
+When we calculate RMSE for the backward selection model, it turned out to be 408.35.

 ### RandomForest

 After this, we fit a RandomForest model and also did K-fold cross validation with the same baseline model we used in our lasso regression above.
-We started with 200 trees and as \[Graph 3\] shows 200 is enough to reduce our errors.
+We started with 200 trees and as Figure 2 shows 200 is enough to reduce our errors.

 ![](Final_rmd_files/figure-markdown_strict/4.3.4-1.png)

-The K-fold validation result shows that the RMSE is 1610.71 which is about 4 times larger than the RMSE of lasso regression.
+The K-fold validation result shows that the RMSE is 1780.29 which is about 4 times larger than the RMSE of lasso regression.

 ### Boosting